dabrain34/DabrainDocs/Blog/gst-build/cross-building-with-gst-build.md

 ### A brief Introduction

 gst-build is one of the two build system used by the community to hack into the whole GStreamer solution.
-A previous blogpost here has been released to present gst-build and how to hack into it.
+A previous blogpost [here](https://www.collabora.com/news-and-blog/) has been released to present gst-build and how to hack into it.

 So I will go straight to the point regarding the cross compilation with it.

 Here is my experience to perform a cross-build which can be very useful when you want to save precious build time or be able to work on both host and target with the same base code.

-In this post, I will target an **aarch64** CPU for the [Xilinx)(https://www.xilinx.com/) reference design: **Zynq UltraScale+ MPSoC** as an example.
+In this post, I will target an **aarch64** CPU for the [Xilinx](https://www.xilinx.com/) reference board: **Zynq UltraScale+ MPSoC ZCU106 Evaluation Kit**

 #### Prerequisites

-* Tool-chain (aarch64-linux-gnu-gcc) + sysroot (optional)
+* Toolchain (aarch64-linux-gnu-gcc) + sysroot (optional)
 * Meson cross file
-* Meson > 0.54 (which is not available on blog creation date but [patch merged](https://github.com/mesonbuild/meson/pull/6461) in the official repository)
+* Meson > 0.54 (which is not available at the time of writing this blog post but the [merged bugfix patch](https://github.com/mesonbuild/meson/pull/6461) in the official repository)

-First we'll need here to have a proper tool-chain to cross-build.
-In my case I used the regular tool-chain provided by Ubuntu installing the packages:
+First we'll need here to have a proper toolchain to cross-build.
+In my case I used the regular toolchain provided by Ubuntu installing the packages:

 ```
 # sudo apt install gcc-aarch64-linux-gnu g++-aarch64-linux-gnu libc6-dev-arm64-cross
 ```

-This is installing a minimal tool-chain in `/usr/aarch64-linux-gnu/`
+This is installing a minimal toolchain in `/usr/aarch64-linux-gnu/`

 #### Cross file generated with generate-cross-file.py